JulianKingman/wells-fargo-statement-to-csv/README.md

  - pandas (pip install pandas)
  - Run `python combineCSVByDate.py my-converted-csv-folder`

+Note: csvs get overwritten without warning, so if you modify a csv, don't overwrite it!

 This took a lot of trial and error and pain, profit from my suffering!